joy-it/pxt-rfid-mfrc522/README.md

 ## Connection

-The display needs to be connected with six pins to the Micro:bit:
+The RFID module needs to be connected with six pins to the Micro:bit:

 | RFID module   | Micro:bit     |
 | ------------- |:-------------:|